Are you an adviser? Go to Unbiased Pro

 Only certain types of Australian superannuation funds are approved by HMRC as suitable for a UK pension transfer.

-Australian superannuation funds, or ‘supers’ as they’re commonly known as, are a pension fund that all Australian employers must contribute to for each of their employers.
+Australian superannuation funds, or ‘supers’, are pension funds to which all Australian employers must contribute to for each of their employees.

-You’re able to access your super retirement fund once you reach the age of 60 and have retired from work.
-Or, when you’re 65 and a pensioner, even if you’re still in employment.
+You can access your super retirement fund once you reach the age of 60 and have retired from work or when you’re 65 and a pensioner, even if you’re still employed.

-In order to transfer your UK pension to an Australian superannuation fund, it must be on the QROPS list.
-In addition:
+To transfer your UK pension to an Australian superannuation fund, it must be on the QROPS list.

-• Defined benefit pension schemes, often also known as final salary schemes, come with very specific and often generous benefits, which may mean a transfer could see you losing out on some guaranteed benefits upon retirement
+• Defined benefit pension schemes, often also known as final salary schemes, come with specific and often generous benefits, which may mean a transfer could see you losing out on some guaranteed benefits upon retirement.

 Get pension advice